Apo-P/MountainHiking/Notes.md

 - Store a list of object to be spawned and find their position via a random placement algorithm.
 Make rules for the placement of each block based on, slope, frequency, height, cold etc.

+- objects should get textures from engine or some container so we dont load them every time (Maybe container in texture class?)

+- How to blend Materials together?

 ### Features
 - [] use normal mapping for lighting